Modern heat pump system installed outside a home in Ontario eligible for 2026 government rebates

 ?Frequently Asked Questions

-How much is the federal heat pump rebate in Ontario in 2026?
+How much is the heat pump rebate in Ontario in 2026?

 Do I need an energy audit before applying for a heat pump rebate?